Hurricane Maria's path: Track the storm here

 WHAT IS THE SAFFIR-SIMPSON SCALE?

+The confirmed toll from Maria jumped to at least 49 on Monday, including 16 dead in Puerto Rico.

-When Maria hit Puerto Rico on Wednesday, it was the third-strongest storm to make landfall in the U.S., based on its central pressure.
-It was even stronger than Irma when it hit the Florida Keys earlier this month.
+When Maria hit Puerto Rico, it was the third-strongest storm to make landfall in the U.S., based on its central pressure.
+It was even stronger than Irma when it hit the Florida Keys.

 Saint Croix, largely spared the widespread damage caused by Hurricane Irma just weeks ago, this time experienced five hours of hurricane force winds, U.S. Virgin Islands Gov. Kenneth Mapp said.